vszakats/hb/README.md

    - `HB_BUILD_LIBPATH`

      Use extra library path when building contrib packages.
+It will be passed to hbmk2 via its `-L` option, _after_ any other custom option.

    - `HB_INSTALL_IMPLIB=no`